Cal Poly plays UC Riverside, looks to end road slide

 Cal Poly Mustangs (7-10, 1-4 Big West) at UC Riverside Highlanders (12-6, 5-1 Big West)

 The Mustangs are 1-4 against Big West opponents.
-Cal Poly has a 3-5 record against opponents over .500.
+Cal Poly is 3-5 against opponents over .500.

-The Highlanders and Mustangs square off Monday for the first time in conference play this season.
+The Highlanders and Mustangs face off Monday for the first time in conference play this season.

 TOP PERFORMERS: Zyon Pullin is averaging 19.6 points and 4.1 assists for the Highlanders.
-Flynn Cameron is averaging 10.3 points over the last 10 games for UC Riverside.
+Flynn Cameron is averaging 10.3 points and 5.5 rebounds while shooting 37.4% over the past 10 games for UC Riverside.

 LAST 10 GAMES: Highlanders: 7-3, averaging 71.4 points, 33.8 rebounds, 14.4 assists, 3.9 steals and 1.7 blocks per game while shooting 44.0% from the field.
 Their opponents have averaged 68.7 points per game.